Towards understanding CG and GMRES through examples: The CG Method

 We will sometimes refer to \eqref{eqn:rhoAbound1} as the \emph{$\kappa(A)$-bound}.
 This bound implies that if the condition number $\kappa(A)$ is small, then a fast reduction of the $A$-norm of the error in the CG method can be expected.
-This bound does \emph{not} imply, however, that a large condition number results in a slow convergence of CG.
-In particular, preconditioners that provide smaller condition numbers than others do not necessarily lead to faster convergence; see, e.g., \cite{GerMarNieStr19}.
+This bound does \emph{not} imply, however, that a large condition number results in slow convergence of CG.
+In particular, preconditioners that provide smaller condition numbers than others do not necessarily lead to faster convergence.
+A convincing example in~\cite{GerMarNieStr19} uses standard PDE test problem and contributes towards opening a new line of research combining the PDE operator context with the algebraic matrix context arising from discretization; see further comments on this point below.

 Also note that the $\kappa(A)$-bound for CG is a \emph{linear bound for a nonlinear process}.
-A comparison with the value of the polynomial min-max approximation problem in~(\ref{eqn:CG_eigbd2}), which gives the worst-case CG value in step $k$ for the given matrix~$A$, shows that neglecting the eigenvalue distribution of $A$ can mean a substantial loss of information.
+A comparison with the value of the polynomial min-max approximation problem in~(\ref{eqn:CG_eigbd2}), which gives the worst-case CG value in step $k$ for the given spectrum of the matrix~$A$, shows that neglecting the eigenvalue distribution of $A$ in the interval $[\lambda_1, \lambda_N]$ can mean a substantial loss of information.
 Similarly, a comparison with the actual minimization problem~(\ref{eqn:CGmin}), which is solved by CG applied to the linear system $Ax=b$ with the initial approximation $x_0$, shows that the size of the components $\eta_j$ of $r_0$ in the invariant subspaces of $A$ can be important; see also~(\ref{eqn:CG_Ritz_values}).

 In the examples that follow, we will frequently make use of a certain class of diagonal matrices which is often used in the literature to illuminate the behavior of CG; see, e.g., \cite{GreStr92}.
 For given $N\geq 3$, $0<\lambda_1<\lambda_N$, and $\rho>0$ we define